TEETH OF OUR ANCESTORS

 I liked to sit and dig instead, uncovering layers of earth, crab shell and fish bones and those sand fleas that tickle into your palm, their whole lives a primal dig downward.
 I would drip sand along the bareness of my belly and lay back as the warm Gulf water fed me.

-I wondered, looking out at the swarms of bodies, all eyes peeled to the ground, if we’d simply found them all.
+Looking out at the swarms of bodies, all eyes peeled to the ground, I wondered if we’d simply found them all.
 There were only so many sharks, and their teeth now filled the commemorative bowls of beach-hungry families across the peninsula.
 We mine the earth and expect it to give, endlessly.

 And then I heard the frenzied yell of a young boy, prize in hand.

-This beach, a two-mile stretch of curved shoreline along Florida’s west coast, is a part of my narrative but not of my memory.
-I was too young on my visits to know it myself, so instead I know it through my mother’s stories.
-The story about how our stepdad, Ricky, would summon the gulls by launching Ritz crackers into the air with a specially made slingshot, the sky instantly swarming and white.
+This beach, a two-mile stretch of curved shoreline along Florida’s west coast, is a part of my narrative, but not of my memory.
+I was too young on our visits, so instead I know it through my mother’s stories.
+The story about how my stepdad, Ricky, would summon the gulls by launching Ritz crackers into the air with a specially made slingshot, the sky instantly swarming and white.

 Stories of sailing trips and aloe baths and packed Volvos, of key lime pie and tense dinners and tense, packed Volvos.

-This was the beach of Ricky’s parents, of Rochester money, whose summer condo was a short walk inland.
+Ricky’s parents, of Rochester money, had a summer condo a short walk inland.
 All their children and grandchildren were tall and lean, as if their summers at the New York lake house had drawn out their imperfections.
-Rick’s sister was an architect, designing grand racetracks for horses from her home in Chicago.
-And then there was Rick, who did not design racetracks, but instead ran a company who built the concrete siding that runs along the interstate.
-But he lived his life as if he did design racetracks, and I suppose it was this incongruence that brought the most shame.
+His sister was an architect, designing grand racetracks for horses from her home in Chicago.
+And then there was Ricky, who perhaps lived as if he designed racetracks, but instead designed the concrete siding that runs along the interstate.
+I suppose it was this incongruence that brought the most shame.